 Section 6: Nominating Committee

-The Nominating committee will be appointed each November to submit a roster of candidates from which the membership shall elect officers.
-Nominations may also be made from the floor at the Annual Meeting.
+The Nominating committee, consisting of the directors of the SBVA and up to three members who wish to participate, will submit a roster of candidates at the January meeting from which the membership shall elect officers at the Annual Meeting.
+Nominations may also be made from the floor.

 Duties and Responsibilities of Officers and Directors

 Follow the Village Association Bylaws and work to carry out the policies of the Association.